Zalgorithm

 When you multiply by a complex number, you’re doing two things:

 E.g., multiplying by i rotates everything 90 degrees counterclockwise.
-Multiply by i again rotates another 90 degrees, etc. (See my note Imaginary numbers.
+Multiply by i again rotates another 90 degrees, etc. (See my note notes / Imaginary numbers.
 This seems to explain the significance of the sequence of the powers of i.)

 More about complex numbers and rotation